henpizza/NonogramSolver/README.md

 The number of components that needs to be preserved for high variance is large.
 That is, the function relating variance and the number of components increases slowly.
 See [here](plots/pca_test_50x50.png) or [here](plots/pca_test_10x25.png).

+- Normalisation damages the data.
+Almost everywhere it is said that normalisation/standardisation helps the model converge.
+But by removing normalisation I was able to achieve much better results.

+- There is not a one-to-one correspondence between the task and the result.
+Implication: my program might work even on bigger nonograms!